Hallmarks of Cedarbrook Lodge’s food & beverage vision are:

 Unique fruits such as quince and huckleberries.
 Even the ozette potato (a relatively unknown and not majorly commercially produced fingerling potato), imported to the Pacific Northwest from South America in the late 1800s.

-And ponder for just a moment the local organic, sustainable chocolate used in Cedarbrook’s tantalizing desserts.
+And ponder for just a moment the local organic, sustainable chocolate from Theo’s Chocolate used in Cedarbrook’s tantalizing desserts.

 We encourage you to learn a about just a few of Cedarbrook’s valued resource providers.
 See how they share and support our overall food and beverage vision.
 With partnerships like these, it is no wonder Cedarbrook Lodge fulfills its mission of providing the ultimate farm-to-table experience.